krzysztofzuraw/blog/src/posts/2017-04-02-callbacks-promisies-js.md

 ```

 I resolve a promise by calling `then` on it.
 I pass here arrow function
 with a response if the promise was resolved.
-In another case, I just
+In another case, I
 display an error to the user.

 # What I've learn